WangRemy/Introduction-to-scientific-research-2/README.md

-# Introduction-to-scientific-research
+# Introduction-to-scientific-research 2
-This repository contains the Python files and word lists used for this research.
+This repository contains the Python files for this research.